Smudded/ad-blocking-detector/readme.txt

 == Changelog ==
 = 3.2.1 =
+* NEW FEATURE: Statistics - Now includes ability to collect ad blocker statuses of your site visitors and view the aggregated data.
 * Performance Improvement: Remove dependence on PHP sessions.
 * Performance Improvement: Decrease memory usage in several functions by eliminating needless arrays and defining on demand only.
 * Performance Improvement: Correct log pruning behavior, and reduce database access required for pruning.